Yona-Appletree/lpmini/README.md

         options
 :
     {
-        type: `module`,
+        node_type_id: `module`,
-            // this MUST be equivalent to EXPORT_NAME in packages/example-wasm/complile.sh
+            // this MUST be equivalent to EXPORT_NAME in packages/liblp/complile.sh
             exports
     :
         `lp_api`,